vdurante/asp.net_n-layered_web_applications/part1/object-oriented_programming/oop_in_csharp/expressions.md

 ### Lambdas with the Standard Query Operators

-Often used by Entity Framework.
+Often used when working with Entity Framework.

 ```csharp
 Func<int, bool> isEqualToFive = x => x == 5;